nexai-cloud/nexai.js/README.md

 ## Nexai AI Chat library

+## Pre-requisite

+Log into https://nexai.site and create a new project.

+Add a document or website to the Knowledgebase documents.
+For these samples we assume you added `https://nexai.site` (The AI chatbot only responsds to questions about your site or documents)

+Get your API key from project settings.

+## Install nexai.js library

 ```sh
 npm install nexai.js
 ```

+## Usage of nexai.js library

 The `nexai.js` library facilitates AI chat with a simple interface.